dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 The three existing apply workers keep the same pids through the whole thing.

-When something does break, 15 gave us the tool to get out of it:
+When something does break, Postgres 15 gave us the tool to get out of it:

 ```results
 logical replication starts skipping transaction at LSN ...